Brad Kovachik

 Brad Kovachik is a Canadian ice hockey linesman currently officiating in the National Hockey League.
 He made his debut during the 1996–97 NHL season, and has worked 1,836 regular season games and 200 playoff games as of the start of the 2024–25 season.
-Kovachik has made five appearances in the Stanley Cup Finals and wears uniform number 71.
-He worked a Memorial Cup, and was selected to officiate ice hockey in the 2014 Winter Olympics.
+Kovachik has made five appearances in the Stanley Cup Final and wears uniform number 71.
+He has also worked a Memorial Cup, and was selected to officiate ice hockey in the 2014 Winter Olympics.

 Early life

 Kovachik was born and raised in Woodstock, Ontario, where he started officiating while playing minor hockey at age 12.
 He played with the Provincial Junior Hockey League’s Woodstock Navy Vets from 1989 to 1992, and was hired as a linesman for the Ontario Hockey League following his final season of junior hockey.
 He spent three seasons in the OHL, and worked the 1996 Memorial Cup final in Peterborough.
 His performance caught the attention of the NHL, and he signed a minor league contract that summer.